vvv214/privsyn-tabular/README.md

 4. Download the resulting CSV or explore the preview table.
 5. Want a quick preview without running anything?
 Check `docs/sample_output/` for a tiny synthetic CSV and matching metrics JSON.

+> **Note:** The backend now treats every column in the uploaded table as part of the feature space—no target column is required or stripped automatically.

 ### Refresh UI screenshots (optional)

 We keep the screenshots in `docs/media/` up to date via Playwright: